xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 >
 > * Katalon Studio version 8.0.0 onwards.
 > * An active Katalon Studio Enterprise license.
 > * Azure Test Plans already configured.
-See [How to use Katalon for Azure DevOps](https://docs.katalon.com/katalon-studio/docs/azure-devops-extension.html#installation).

 ## Enable the Integration and Perform Authentication

-To retrieve your test artifacts and test results directly in Azure DevOps, you need to integrate and authenticate your project with Azure Server.
+To retrieve your test artifacts and create new test results directly on Azure DevOps, you need to integrate and authenticate your project with Azure Server.
 In Katalon Studio, go to **Project > Settings > Integrations > Azure DevOps**.
 The **Azure DevOps** dialog appears.

 1. Check the **Enable Integration** box.
 The **Authentication** area can now be edited.